 Carefully consider your smile and the things that you dislike.
 Is it possible that you could correct just those two side teeth that seem too small for your smile?
 Or a single tooth that is slightly rotated?
-Some people are able to achieve their smile goals by selecting single unit veneers.
+Some people can achieve their smile goals by selecting a single unit veneer.

 Dentists can perform a full smile makeover by covering all of your teeth with porcelain veneers and create the “magic wand” approach.
 However, that isn’t the only option.